-Personal protective equipment (PPE) covers all equipment someone is given to wear to keep them safe from any risks in the workplace.
-PPE is often used in industries where people work in potentially unsafe environments or with hazardous or heavy materials.
+These are just a few examples and the list of items which may be considered PPE is almost endless.
+Personal protective equipment (PPE) covers all equipment someone is given to wear to keep them safe from any risks of accidents in the workplace.
+PPE is often used in industries where people work in potentially unsafe environments, such as those working at height and those working in the construction industry or with hazardous or heavy materials.

 PPE Accidents – Frequently Asked Questions